 - Your podiatrist will check your blood flow to your dorsalis pedis and your posterior tibialis arteries.
 If your blood flow is reasonable, then this is the single biggest criterion here in your foot ulcer.
 If you have some type of blockage, if you are a smoker, if your long-term diabetic, your podiatrist will work with a vascular surgeon to optimize your blood flow.

 Get your diabetes under control:

 - This is another area where your podiatrist and primary care doctor can work together in terms of optimizing your healing rate.
 If your blood sugar is anything over 120 on average, this will severely compromise your healing ability.
 Many times we have patients with ulcers, and saying all my blood sugar is normal at 200, this is not normal!

-It is 100% necessary to get your blood sugar as normal as possible to have any chance of healing your ulcer.
+- It is 100% necessary to get your blood sugar as normal as possible to have any chance of healing your ulcer.
 Don’t fall for the gimmicks, care products will not work if you do not have blood flow and your blood sugar is averaging over 120.
 These are the single biggest and easiest things you can do to correct the underlying reasons for why you are having an ulcer.

 Make sure you don’t have an infection:

-This is an area where your podiatrist can work with an infectious disease doctor.
+- This is an area where your podiatrist can work with an infectious disease doctor.
 If you have any redness around your wound, or if there is any drainage from the center of your wound, it is very likely that you have an infection the current.
 In the short term it is essential to start taking antibiotics, and to get antibiotic medication onto this site.
 This can be life-threatening if allowed to continue for lengthy periods of time without improving.

-If you have redness or drainage developing around your ulcer, don’t waste any time, this is the single most urgent thing you can do, don’t be someone who loses their leg because they waited one or two days too long.
+- If you have redness or drainage developing around your ulcer, don’t waste any time, this is the single most urgent thing you can do, don’t be someone who loses their leg because they waited one or two days too long.

 Take pressure off the diabetic foot ulcer: